-St. Mark’s Worldwide Christian Support Task Force raises awareness of Christians in any country where they are being persecuted by continuing to inform the congregation about areas of the world where Christians are being threatened due to their faith.
-Additionally, the Task Force encourages St. Mark’s members to support persecuted Christians through prayer.
-It also provides assistance through missions work, and advocacy.
+The St. Mark’s Worldwide Christian Support Task Force raises awareness of persecuted Christians by continuing to inform the congregation about areas of the world where Christians are being threatened due to their faith.
+Additionally, the task force encourages St. Mark’s members to support these Christians through prayer.
+It also provides assistance through missions work and advocacy.

-There are a number of ways that you can help support St. Mark’s Worldwide Christian Support Task Force.
+There are a number of ways you can help support the St. Mark’s Worldwide Christian Support Task Force.
 We hope you will consider one or both of the following:

 - Join our “Christian Support Prayer Chain” and pray for persecuted Christians.
 We’ll contact you via email and provide information and prayers regarding particular situations that require attention.

-If you are interested, and would like to become part of the prayer chain, or join the committee, please email the St. Mark’s Worldwide Christian Support Task Force at email@example.com.
+If you are interested and would like to become part of the prayer chain or join the committee, please email email@example.com.

-To support Christians in any country that are being persecuted, the Task Force will pursue mission accomplishment by:
+To support Christians who are being persecuted in any country, the task force will pursue mission accomplishment by:

 - Continually updating the congregation and the surrounding community about where and how persecution of Christians is occurring;